JarJarBlinkz/Evolve_Launcher/README.md

 * Open **Launcher** in Android Studio
 * Ensure USB debugging is enabled on your headset
 * Hit play button in Android Studio

+## Similar Projects
+Also check out [DreamGrid](https://github.com/basti564/DreamGrid), a more Oculus-centric fork of PiLauncher.